elastic/kibana/ui_framework/README.md

 You can use the same Yeoman generator referenced above to create documentation.

-From the command line, run `npm run uiFramework:document`.
+From the command line, run `npm run uiFramework:documentComponent`.

 First, you'll be prompted for what kind of documentation to create: